National Gallery Singapore

 Coming to you soon in 2015, the National Gallery Singapore is a brand new visual arts institution building upon a sound foundation of scholarship and experience.
 Over time, we hope to strengthen Singapore’s role as a regional and international hub for visual arts.
 We will do this through the display, promotion, research and study of Southeast Asian and Singapore art, while hosting international art exhibitions.

 Our future home likewise pair rich history with exciting modernity.
-Right in the heart of the Civic District, two monumental buildings—the City Hall and the former Supreme Court—will be refurbished and reborn as the National Art Gallery.
-At 60,000 square metres, we will not only be the largest visual arts venue in Singapore but also one of the largest in the region when the Gallery officially opens.
+Right in the heart of the Civic District, two monumental buildings—the City Hall and the former Supreme Court—will be refurbished and reborn as the National Gallery Singapore.
+At 64,000 square metres, we will not only be the largest visual arts venue in Singapore but also one of the largest in the region when the Gallery officially opens.